Library and Archives Canada (LAC) encourages all Canadian universities with graduate programs to

-To participate in the Theses Canada program, your institution must be asked to sign a memorandum of understanding with LAC.
-Under this agreement, your institution agrees to
+To participate in the Theses Canada program, your university must sign an agreement with LAC.
+Under this agreement, your university agrees to

 - obtain students' permission for LAC to acquire and provide open online access to their work

-- ensure that students have obtained rights holders' permission to use third-party copyright content
+- inform students of their obligations to respect the privacy rights of third parties and obtain rights holders' permission to use third-party copyright content

 Normally, universities include these requirements within the licence agreement they obtain from the author of each thesis or dissertation.
-Universities also need to keep records of licensing and any copyright permission letters.
+Universities should maintain the licences according to their internal records management protocols and should not send them to LAC.

-If it becomes necessary to delete or replace a thesis or dissertation in the collection, contact Theses Canada.
-Please note that Theses Canada only accepts requests to delete or replace material after the change has been approved by the university.
+Contact us to delete or replace a thesis or dissertation in the collection, or to request changes to the metadata.
+Please note that Theses Canada only accepts requests that have been approved by the university.
 Individual students must contact their universities, not LAC, to request changes to LAC databases and/or collections.
+However, LAC will remove the year of birth from the catalogue record if the student contacts us directly.

 Submission of older theses